 Finally, it’s helpful to always keep in mind why you are doing the survey in the first place.
 The data you compile from survey responses will give you a picture of the issues affecting employee engagement, but that is all it will do.
 Addressing those issues requires communication with employees and a focus on action.
 These, ultimately, are the drivers of employee engagement—not the data.
 A well-designed survey program built around communication and action is what makes collecting the data worthwhile.

-Need help designing and implementing a robust survey program for your business?
+Need help designing and implementing a robust survey program to see what matters most to your employees?

 Knowing where to focus your engagement efforts can feel overwhelming.
 Perceptyx believes the path to greater engagement lies in the ability to identify and contrast the perspectives of engaged and disengaged groups.
 Every company and culture is distinct; there is no one size fits all approach to people analytics, so we deliver specific insights to uncover the unique barriers to engagement deep within an organization in real-time.
-As partner to more than 20% of the Fortune 100, Perceptyx helps the world’s largest and most complex multinational organizations improve employee engagement.
+As partner to more than 20% of the Fortune 100, Perceptyx helps the world’s largest and most complex multinational organizations see the way forward to improving employee engagement.
 Contact us today and see how we can put the power of data to work for your business!